minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

     SQL>
     ````

+    In the edition version2, all the editioned objects are inherited from the existing version in the ORA$BASE edition.

 2. Then we create a forward cross-edition trigger.
-We created this in our new edition, the new application schema (VERSION2).
+We created this in our new edition verion2.
 Our goal is to not disturb the existing application, so we’ll do our editioning work in the new edition only.

     ````
     <copy>